Women's and Gender Studies (WGST) 333

 - Unit 5: Goddess Mythology in the Judeo-Christian Tradition

-- Unit 6: Goddess Mythology and Ecofeminism: All is Alive
+- Unit 7: Goddess Mythology and Ecofeminism: All Is Alive

-- Unit 7: Ecofeminist Views of Women and Animals
+- Unit 8: Ecofeminist Views of Women, Animals, and Nature Healing

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.